How to access and manage a personal web page?

 Overview

-Connect using File Explorer
+Connect using Windows File Explorer

 Step 1